ENIGMA SFA

 Improving metagenomics workflows in KBase

 The goal is to develop a mechanistic understanding of microbial community formation and activity in complex environments.
-To do this, ENGIMA is exploring interactions between microbial communities in ground water and sediment at various locations within the Oak Ridge Field Research Site.
+To do this, ENIGMA is exploring interactions between microbial communities in ground water and sediment at various locations within the Oak Ridge Field Research Site.
 The site has well-mapped hydrology and geology, as well as complex gradients of nutrients, stressors, and contaminants.
 This provides a robust framework to explore spatial and temporal impacts of environmental factors on microbial communities.

 Collaborative Development Projects

-Starting Fall 2021 – Long read assembly of microbial isolates and metagenomes
+Long read assembly of microbial isolates and metagenomes*

 Functionality and Tools: